marc2332/reactor-wallet/README.md

-This is a mobile Solana wallet (not yet wallet).
+This is a mobile Solana wallet (not a wallet yet).

 *IMPORTANT*: It doesn't have wallet funcionalities yet, you can just type an address and see how many SOLs it has.